junxit/us-congress-bills-115/bill.md

   - **(E)** in paragraph (5), by inserting before the semicolon at the end the following: “that is informed by an assessment, carried out by the Chief Human Capital Officer, of the learning and developmental needs of employees in supervisory and non-supervisory roles across the Department and appropriate workforce planning initiatives”;
   - **(F)** by redesignating paragraphs (9) and (10) as paragraphs (11) and (12), respectively; and
   - **(G)** by inserting after paragraph (8) the following new paragraphs:
-    > - **(9)** maintain a catalogue of available employee development opportunities, including the Homeland Security Rotation Program pursuant to section 844, departmental leadership development programs, interagency development programs, and other rotational programs; and
+    > - **(9)** maintain a catalogue of available employee development opportunities, including the Homeland Security Rotation Program pursuant to section 844, departmental leadership development programs, interagency development programs, and other rotational programs;
     > - **(10)** ensure that employee discipline and adverse action programs comply with the requirements of all pertinent laws, rules, regulations, and Federal guidance, and ensure due process for employees;

 - **(2)** by redesignating subsections (d) and (e) as subsections (e) and (f), respectively;